AllisonOge/mpv-wallet-service-app/README.md

 HTTP Exceptions with `/users` endpoint

-- `HTTP_400_BAD_REQUEST`: Password must be at least 8 characters long with a combination of at least an uppercase character, a lowercase character, a digit and a symbol
+- `HTTP_422_UNPROCESSABLE`: Email must be valid

-- `HTTP_400_BAD_REQUEST`: Email must be valid
+- `HTTP_422_UNPROCESSABLE`: Password must be at least 8 characters long with a combination of at least an uppercase character, a lowercase character, a digit and a symbol

 - `HTTP_409_CONFLICT`: Duplicate entry: user@email.com already exists